-It's imperative to contact a professional wood destroying organism inspection if you think you may have these insects in your home even if you're not selling or buying a home.
-Not only can they cause structural damage, but WDOs can potentially cause health issues as well.
+It's imperative to get a professional wood destroying organism inspection if you think you may have these insects in your home—even if you're not selling or buying a home.
+Not only can they cause structural damage, dry rot, or fungus, but WDOs can potentially cause health issues as well.

 The signs of wood destroying organisms in your home are:

 - Buckling or spongey-feeling wood on floors, porches/decks, walls, attic beams, etc.

 - A whiteish tint on wood.